What is a Project?

 Construction is the activity of putting different elements, and objects together.
 It should follow a detailed design plan, and the installation drawing to create a structure, equipment, building, etc. While constructing large structures/buildings, A clear action plan is a must.

 One should know the dimensional coordinates of the specific location.
 It involves clearing, excavating, and leveling the land.
 It also involves other activities associated with the structure, building, and other properties of the plant.

 Erection and Installation Phase

-Erection is the process of cleaning and preparing the place of the installation of a new machine or equipment.
-It involves arranging equipment/elements or the tools for the installation purpose.
-This is the part of the mechanical completion.
+Erection is the process of cleaning and preparing the place for the installation of a new machine or equipment.
+It involves arranging equipment/elements or tools for the installation purpose.
+This is part of the mechanical completion.

 Installation is the process of assembling the different parts of the system by welding or mechanical joint.
 The process involves connecting the electrical connections for the creation of a single system.

 Mechanical completion: The activities involved in the installation of the equipment and piping system is known as mechanical completion.
 It is done to make sure everything is installed as per the drawing and after the clearance of this stage commissioning and testing occurs.